All four of us went on a three-week road trip in Namibia from Fish river to Etosha national park in the summer of 2024, and loved it.

 We made our way to Aussenkehr.
 We stocked up on groceries at the Spar supermarket.
 Most of the other people in the shop left with a 25 kg bag of maize meal as the only item.
 We filled our cart with basic supplies for the next days, and left with the awareness of how privileged we were to be able to afford fresh vegetables.

 Aussenkehr is situated on the banks of the Orange River at the border with South Africa, and the river was our reason for coming.
 After checking in at Norotshama River Resort, we were ready to embark on a guided canoe tour, booked many months prior.
-But the guide had a day off, and the car had a broken windshield.
+But the guide, Anthony, had a day off, and the car had a broken windshield.
 There was nothing to do about it, but we had come here to canoe and would have changed plans if we knew.
-Then, 15 minutes later the guide came.
+Then, 15 minutes later Anthony came.
 Having heard our story he decided to spend his day off canoeing with us.
 He and the driver decided they could take the car for the short drive to meet us down stream to pick up and return the canoes later.

 We were thankful and happy, and quickly found ourselves paddling gently along the river’s calm waters.
-Our guide shared fascinating insights about the local grape cultivation, a major industry in this arid region.
+Anthony shared fascinating insights about the local grape cultivation, a major industry in this arid region.
 He was knowledgeable about Namibian politics, and optimistic about the future of his country.
 Despite the wind picking up later in the day, we enjoyed the tranquility and beauty of the river.
-As the sun set, casting a warm glow over the water, we decided to have dinner in the resort’s restaurant to fully enjoy the way.
+As the sun set, casting a warm glow over the water, we decided to have dinner in the resort’s restaurant to fully enjoy the view.

 Back at our campsite, we made a campfire and again enjoyed the quiet starlit night.